IsabelFunke/Trans-SVNet/README.md

                 ...
             ...
     ```
-- Activate Python environment
+- Activate Python environment:
     We provide all used Python packages in `environment.yml`.
 Anaconda can be used to recreate our Python environment:
     ```
     cd <code_dir>/Trans-SVNet
     */Trans-SVNet$ conda env create -f environment.yml